shirsi/shirsi.github.io/README.md

 # shirsi.github.io
 For this project, I created a fanpage of some of my favorite characters using https://superheroapi.com/ api.
+I utilized html, css, javascript and jquery to create my website.

 I create third different functions for this application.
 First, carousel for images on the bottom of the page.
 Then the search and favorite function.
 Here is a link to my site: https://shirsi.github.io/index.html